 I have also worked in the voluntary sector for Mind in West London and I hope that my personal experience and the skills I have gained from working in mental health for the past 20 years will mean that I can support Hear Us to not only continue but to develop and to thrive.

-I have a member of Hear Us for around 5 years taking part as both a Linkworker, a member of the Reachout Challenge and the head of the media group.
+I have been a member of Hear Us for around 5 years taking part as both a Linkworker, a member of the Reachout Challenge and the head of the media group.
 About two years ago I decided that I would apply to become a Trustee member and bring to the table my experience in mental health as I have been diagnosed with clinical depression.
-I have enjoyed my time as a trustee and would recommend that others if the opportunity arises to take the plunge and become a trustee member
+I have enjoyed my time as a trustee and would recommend that others if the opportunity arises to take the plunge and become a trustee member.

 Hear Us has been running since 4th October 2001 as a not for profit organisation in Croydon and on 15th April 2010 the Management Committee registered Hear Us with the Charity Commission for charity status (No. 1135535) to give Hear Us a more independent and stronger voice in the community.